-The likelihood that Tetranychus spp. will enter Australia as a result of trade in mangosteen fruit from Indonesia and be distributed in a viable state to a susceptible host is: MODERATE.
+The likelihood that Tetranychus sp. will enter Australia as a result of trade in mangosteen fruit from Indonesia and be distributed in a viable state to a susceptible host is: MODERATE.

-As indicated above, the probability of establishment and of spread for Tetranychus spp. is assumed to be the same as that assessed for T. kanzawai on table grapes from China and Korea (Biosecurity Australia 2011a; Biosecurity Australia 2011b).
+As indicated above, the probability of establishment and of spread for Tetranychus sp. is assumed to be the same as that assessed for T. kanzawai on table grapes from China and Korea (Biosecurity Australia 2011a; Biosecurity Australia 2011b).
 The ratings from the previous assessments are presented below:

-Probability of spread: MODERATE
+Probability of establishment:HIGHProbability of spread:MODERATE